Louis I, Prince of Anhalt-Köthen: Marriages and Issue

 The death of his only son left Louis without an heir, but it was only after the death of his wife eighteen months later that he decided to find a new wife who bore the needed heir to his principality.

-In Detmold on 12 September 1626 Louis married for a second time to Sophie of Lippe (born Detmold, 16 August 1599 – d.
+In Detmold on 12 September 1626 Louis married for a second time to Countess Sophie of Lippe (born Detmold, 16 August 1599 – d.
 Köthen, 19 March 1654), daughter of Simon VI, Count of Lippe.
 They had two children: